Loekiboy/jumping_on_planets/README.md

 # Jumping On Planets
-Explore the physics of the solar system using jumping astronaut!
+On this site you can see how hig you could jump on different places in space using a jumping astronaut!

-Ever wondered how high you could leap on the scorching surface of the Sun or the low-gravity environment of the ISS?
+Ever wondered how high you could jump on the scorching surface of the Sun or the low-gravity environment of the ISS?
 This interactive simulation brings planetary physics to life.

 Use it now at:
 https://loek.oerlemans.tv/jumping_on_planets/